-3.1 On June 20, 2007, Regional Council approved the Commodity Price Hedging Agreements: Statement of Policies and Goals for the Region of Durham, as outlined in Report 2007-F-53.
-The primary purpose for the development of the Statement of Policies and Goals was to provide the Region with the appropriate framework and guidelines when considering commodity price hedging agreements which can assist in providing greater price stability and certainty during periods of price volatility.
+- 2.1 On June 20, 2007, Regional Council approved the Commodity Price Hedging Agreements: Statement of Policies and Goals for the Region of Durham (Report #2007-F-53).
+This policy provides the Region with the appropriate framework and guidelines when considering commodity price hedging agreements which can assist in providing greater price stability and certainty during periods of price volatility. - 2.2 On September 27, 2023 Regional Council through Report #2023-F-18, approved amendments to the Region's Statement of Policies and Goals which modernized the policy including allowing for a wider range of risk control measures for particular commodity price hedging policy agreements. - 2.3 Staff reports to Council annually on Commodity Price Hedging Agreements.
+The 2022 report (Report #2023-INFO-69) was presented on August 18, 2023.

-4. Reporting Requirements
+3. Reporting Requirements

-- 4.1 As noted in the Statement of Policies and Goals, the Commissioner of Finance and Treasurer shall report to Council annually with respect to any and all commodity price hedging agreements that are in place.
+- 3.1 As noted in the Statement of Policies and Goals, the Commissioner of Finance and Treasurer shall report to Council annually with respect to any and all commodity price hedging agreements that are in place.
 The report shall contain, as a minimum, all requirements as set out in Ontario Regulation 653/05 and will consist of: - A summary of any contingent payment obligations under the commodity price hedging agreement that, in the opinion of the Commissioner of Finance and Treasurer, would result in a material impact for the municipality, including agreement termination provisions, equipment loss, equipment replacement options and guarantee indemnities; and - A summary of the assumptions applicable to any possible variations in the commodity price hedge agreement payment and contingent payment obligations.

-5. The Region's Current Natural Gas Consulting Agreement
+4. The Region's Current Natural Gas Consulting Agreement

-5.1 As approved by Council through Report 2019-F-40 (Request for Proposals RFP #348-2019), Blackstone Energy Services Inc. was awarded the contract for the provision of consulting and related services for the supply of natural gas for the Region for a three-year term with an option to extend for up to two additional one-year terms.
-The new contract was made effective November 28, 2019 and the Region recently exercised the first of the two additional one-year terms.
+4.1 As approved by Council through Report #2019-F-40 (Request for Proposals RFP #348-2019), Blackstone Energy Services Inc. was awarded the contract for the provision of consulting and related services for the supply of natural gas for the Region for a three-year term with an option to extend for up to two additional one-year terms.
+The new contract was made effective November 28, 2019 and the Region recently exercised the last of the two additional one-year terms and is currently undertaking a competitive procurement process to ensure the Region has a vendor in place for when the current contract ends.